raml-org/raml-spec/versions/raml-10/raml-10.md

 #### The Query String as a Whole

 The queryString property is used to specify the query string as a whole, rather than as name-value pairs.
-Its value is either the name of a type, including union types; or an inline type declaration.
-The type must be derived from a scalar type or from an object type.
+Its value is either the name of a data type or an inline data type declaration (including a data type expression).
+In either case the types at the root of the type hierarchy of the data type MUST all be either a scalar type or the object type, after fully expanding any union type expressions at every level of the type hierarchy.

 If the type is derived from a scalar type, the query string as a whole MUST be described by the type.